An analysis of the Rayleigh-Ritz and refined Rayleigh-Ritz methods for regular nonlinear eigenvalue problems: Convergence of the Ritz value

-From \eqref{jordan} and \eqref{nip}, we regard $J_{\mu}(\lambda_*)$ as a perturbed $N$ with the perturbation matrix $\diag(\lambda_*-\mu)$.
-Notice that $N^TN$ is the identity matrix with the first diagonal replaced by zero.
-Therefore, the singular values of $N$ consist of simple 0 and 1 with multiplicity $m_{\mu}-1$.
-As a result, by the standard perturbation theory of singular values, we obtain
+From \eqref{jordan} and \eqref{nip}, we regard $J_{\mu}(\lambda_*)$ as a perturbed $N$ with the perturbation matrix $\diag(\mu-\lambda_*)$.
+Since $N^TN$ is the identity matrix with the first diagonal entry replaced by zero, the singular values of $N$ consist of simple 0 and 1 with multiplicity $m_{\mu}-1$.
+Therefore, by a result due to Weyl on singular values \cite[Corollary 4.31, p.70]{Stewart1998}, we have